What is generalised anxiety in children?

 It’s easy not to notice generalised anxiety in children.
 Children who have it often work very hard in the classroom and other situations.
 It can be difficult to know they’re constantly worrying.

 There are also some physical signs – daydreaming, stomach aches, headaches, tiredness and inattention.
 Children might also spend more than an hour getting to sleep at night, because they’re worrying about the events of the next day.

 Helping with generalised anxiety in children

-If your child is experiencing generalised anxiety, he’ll probably look to you for help and support.
+If your child is experiencing generalised anxiety, they need your help and support.
 Here are some ways to help your child learn to manage generalised anxiety.

 - If your child is asking you a lot of questions, encourage them to think about the situation, come up with the answers, and rely on their own judgment.
 And you could say encouraging things like ‘You’ve handled this well before’.

 - If your child uses lucky charms or special objects to make a situation ‘safe’, this is OK to start with.
 But gradually phase out these lucky objects so your child learns to handle situations on their own.

 - Think about whether to let your child’s school or preschool know about their anxiety.
 Sometimes it’s useful for the school to know about your child’s worries, particularly before events like excursions, camps or carnivals.

 - Try not to give your child constant reassurance, or help them avoid the things they worry about.
 This will only make the problem worse.
 It’s important for your child to learn to handle worrying situations.

 - Avoid criticising your child or being negative about their worry or need for reassurance, no matter how frustrated you feel.

-- Make a conscious effort to foster your child’s self-esteem by giving him lots of positive attention, particularly when he’s brave and courageous.
+- Make a conscious effort to foster your child’s self-esteem by giving them plenty of positive attention, particularly when they’re brave and courageous.

 Professional help for generalised anxiety